Couple with dog enjoying their pensions

 CARE scheme from 1 April 2014

+A career average (CARE) scheme is a pension based on your salary over your whole career, not just those at or near retirement.
+You build up pension at 1/49 of your pensionable earnings each year.
 This is ‘banked’ each year and your final pension is determined by adding together all the amounts of ‘banked’ pension you have accumulated in your career – with index-linking applied to protect against inflation.

-Example: From 1 April 2014 to 31 March 2015, I earned £15,000 in pensionable pay.
-For that year, I have added £306.12 to my pension account: £15,000 x 1/49 = £306.12.
+Example: From 1 April 2025 to 31 March 2026, if you earned £24,500 in pensionable pay.
+For that year, you have added £500.00 to your pension account: £24,500 x 1/49 = £500.00.

 Pensionable pay

 Pensionable pay is the amount on which you pay contributions.
-From 1 April 2014 it includes noncontractual (as well as contractual) overtime and any additional hours worked in excess of your contractual hours.
+From 1 April 2014 it includes non-contractual (as well as contractual) overtime and any additional hours worked in excess of your contractual hours.

 For both full-time and part-time workers, pensionable pay will be the actual salary earned during the year on which you paid contributions.